General Rules of Kitesurfing

 In case of an emergency while kitesurfing, swiftly assess the situation and act decisively to guarantee your safety and that of others around you.
 When faced with unexpected challenges on the water, having a clear plan of action is essential.
 Here are some essential emergency procedures to keep you safe and confident while kitesurfing:

-Also Read General Rules of Trap Shooting
+Also Read General Rules of Jeu Provencal

 Emergency Procedure Description